MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-conversations.md

 The new message need not match the original in type.
 For instance, if the original message contained an attachment, the new message can be a simple text message.

+> [!NOTE]
->**Note:** Currently, you can update only content sent in single-attachment messages and carousel layouts.
+> Currently, you can update only content sent in single-attachment messages and carousel layouts.
 Posting updates to messages with multiple attachments in list layout will be supported soon.

 ### REST API